How to Handle Employee Complaints About a Manager

 When a formal investigation is warranted:

-The investigation should be prompt.
-Unnecessary delays can be used as evidence of indifference in a later legal proceeding.
+The investigation should generally be prompt.
+Unnecessary delays may be used as evidence of indifference in a later legal proceeding.
+Employers should consult legal counsel to understand the implications of delays.

 Taking Appropriate Action